char00les/linux-scripts/csv/readme.md

+# Working with CSV Files

-1. Reading a CSV File Line by Line
+## Reading a CSV File Line by Line

 If you have a CSV file (data.csv) with the following content: